 I only hope Marianna is aware of how her simple selfless idea to beautify a neighbourhood has become something so much larger and deeper and powerful than that.
 I likely would never have ventured onto Fleet Street had it not been for her project although many foreigners seem to do it quite carefreely, likely because they don’t grow up with the stereotyping pre-conceived notions with which many Jamaicans are raised (myself included) as my new friends & I discussed.
 And oh, about Marianna?
 Following several visits to Jamaica in the last two years, she quit her job and moved to Kingston.
 The enormous impact of Paint Jamaica, the friends she made and the community that welcomed her was enough to convince her of starting a new life here.

 I rate the Fleet Street experience 5 stars, ☆☆☆☆☆.
-Find out more about Life Yard through their new website and social media pages (Instagram & Facebook).
-Also, check out some of the music videos shot here e.g. Sara Lugo and Protoje’s “Really Like You” and Agent Sasco’s “Winning Right Now.”
+Check out some of the music videos shot here e.g. Sara Lugo and Protoje’s “Really Like You” and Agent Sasco’s “Winning Right Now.”
+Continue to paint down Babylon, Jamaica.

 ‘Til next time.✌